Dinanath Ramnarine

 Dinanath Ramnarine (born June 4, 1975) is a Trinidadian cricketer who retired in 2002.

 He was a leg-spin bowler who retired at an early age (28 years).
-He has a Test bowling average of around 30, taking 45 wickets in his 12 test matches, which is better when compared to most who would have played the same number of matches.
-After his premature retirement, he went on to successfully lead the West Indies Players Association (WIPA) with tremendous passion and gain the respect of all by winning 15 out of 15 Arbitration matters against the WICB.
-Among his other major accomplishments was the signing of the first Collective Agreement between WIPA and WICB, starting the Annual Player Awards Function and establishing a development program known as the "WIPA in the Community" where as much 10,000 kids to date have participated using cricket to teach valuable life skills.
+He has a Test bowling average of approximately 30, taking 45 wickets in his 12 test matches, which is higher when compared other cricketers.
+After his premature retirement, he went on to successfully lead the West Indies Players Association (WIPA) with high standards and ended up winning 15 out of 15 Arbitration matters against the WICB.
+Among his other major accomplishments was the signing of the first Collective Agreement between WIPA and WICB, starting the Annual Player Awards Function and establishing a development program known as the "WIPA in the Community" where a possible 10,000 children to date have participated using cricket to teach valuable life skills.
 He further established a personal development program for which 150 first class players benefited.
-Mr. Ramnarine will be forever known as the "players champion" and a no-nonsense man who stands for integrity and good governance in sports.
+Mr. Ramnarine is known as "players champion" and a man with good moral backing.

 On 21 August 2021, he was appointed as the team advisor for Trinbago Knight Riders for the 2021 Caribbean Premier League season.